FC Cincinnati: Major League Soccer era (2019–present)

 FC Cincinnati would follow up their 2022 success by producing a season that would prove to be the best in the club's short MLS history.
 The club's June 21, 2023, win against Toronto FC tied the MLS record for consecutive home wins in a single-season, a record held since 2002 by the San Jose Earthquakes.
-The club reached the semifinals of the Lamar Hunt U.S. Open Cup for the second time in its history, and first since joining MLS, losing on penalties after a 3-3 home draw in the club's first matchup with a Lionel Messi led Inter Miami.
+The club reached the semifinals of the Lamar Hunt U.S. Open Cup for the second time in its history, and first since joining MLS, losing on penalties after a 3–3 home draw in the club's first matchup with Inter Miami.
 The club was the first in the 2023 season to clinch a playoff berth in the MLS Cup Playoffs, doing so away at Atlanta United FC on August 30.
 On September 23, a 3–0 victory against Charlotte FC earned the club its first qualification to the 2024 CONCACAF Champions Cup.

 Captain Luciano Acosta holds up the Supporters' Shield after Cincinnati clinched it in 2023.

 FC Cincinnati won the MLS Supporters' Shield on September 30, 2023, after beating Toronto FC away 3–2.
 The trophy awards the regular season's top-finishing club across both conferences.
 It is the second trophy the club has won in its existence and the first in its MLS era.
-FCC is the second-fastest active expansion club to win the Supporters' Shield since the league's first expansion in 1998; 2019's LAFC, in their second season, is the only club to have done so sooner.
-In the 2023 MLS Cup Playoffs, the club advanced past the New York Red Bulls in a best of 3 series format used for the opening round of playoffs, sweeping the series 2-0.
-FC Cincinnati then defeated Philadelphia Union 1-0 in dramatic fashion thanks to an extra time game winner by Yerson Mosquera.
+In the 2023 MLS Cup Playoffs, the club advanced past the New York Red Bulls in a best of 3 series format used for the opening round of playoffs, sweeping the series 2–0.
+FC Cincinnati then defeated Philadelphia Union 1–0 in dramatic fashion thanks to an extra time game winner by Yerson Mosquera.
 This clinched the club's first appearance in the Conference Finals of a playoff.
 On November 27, 2023, Lucho Acosta was named 2023 MLS Most Valuable Player.
 He became the club's 3rd league MVP and first in the MLS era.
 On December 2, 2023, FCC would face rivals Columbus Crew at TQL stadium in the MLS Eastern Conference Finals, losing in extra-time by a score of 3–2.
 This was the first "Hell is Real' matchup to take place in the playoffs.